sitegeist/Sitegeist.MagicWand/README.md

 installed on production servers. *Please add this package to the require-dev section of your composer.json*.

-**Disclaimer: This package will drop the database and resources of the flow setup it is executed.
-The data is replaced with the informations from the remote host.
-Make shure you understand und want that before actual using the commands.**
+*The development and the public-releases of this package was generously sponsored by our employer http://www.sitegeist.de.*

 ## Easy and fast cloning of Flow and Neos Installations

 The cli commands `clone:list`, `clone:preset` and `clone:remotehost` help to
 clone a remote Flow/Neos setup into the Flow/Neos where the command is executed.

+**Attention: These commands will empty the local database and resources of the flow setup the cli is executed on.
+The data is replaced with the informations from the remote host.
+Make shure you understand that before actual using the commands.**

 ### sitegeist:magicwand:clone:list